OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### Connection Fingerprinting

 Similar to device fingerprinting, there are numerous fingerprinting techniques available for network connections.
 Some examples include [JA3](https://github.com/salesforce/ja3), HTTP/2 fingerprinting and HTTP header order.
-As these techniques typically focus on how a connection is made, connection fingerprinting may provide more accurate results than other techniques that rely on an indicator, such as an IP address, or request payload, such as user agent string.
+As these techniques typically focus on how a connection is made, connection fingerprinting may provide more accurate results than other defenses that rely on an indicator, such as an IP address, or request payload, such as user agent string.

+Connection fingerprinting may also be used in conjunction with other defenses to ascertain the truthfulness of an authentication request.
+For example, if the user agent header and device fingerprint indicates a mobile device, but the connection fingerprint indicates a Python script, the request is likely suspect.

 ### Require Unpredictable Usernames